Diabetic Retinopathy: Laser Treatment

 Laser treatment may be done at the doctor’s office, hospital, or eye center.
 You’ll be awake during the procedure.
 First, the doctor uses eye drops to widen (dilate) your pupil.
 Then drops are placed to numb the surface of the eye.
 He or she then places a special contact lens on your eye to help focus the laser treatment on the retina.
 You will be asked to fixate on a light with your other eye so that your eyes stay still and do not move during the laser treatment.
 Once the laser treatment is completed, the lens is removed.

-You may be given an eye patch to wear for a few days, and you may be instructed to use eye drops.
-Ask your doctor when you can resume any blood-thinning medications you may have used in the past.
+You may be given an eye patch to wear, usually for just a few hours, but sometimes for a few days.
+You may also be instructed to use eye drops.
+There usually is no need to stop taking blood-thinning medications.
+However, if you were instructed to do so, ask your doctor when you can resume taking them.
 Ask your doctor how long you need to avoid lifting, exercising, or swimming.
 Also, ask when you can drive and return to work.

 Laser treatment rarely causes pain.
 You’ll be given medication to treat eye irritation, if it occurs.
 If you have significant eye pain or discomfort call your doctor.